 John Mills invented a successful water-tube boiler.Source: http://www.hevac-heritage.org/built_environment/biographies/surnames_M-R/mills/M1-MILLS.pdf

 In this year, Nelson Bundy invented the first popular cast iron radiator.
 By the 1880s, cast iron sectional radiators were widely adopted and used.

-In 1887 William Powers he came up with the idea of using vapor pressure to activate a furnace.
+In 1887 William Powers came up with the idea of using vapour pressure to activate a furnace.

 In this year William Powers formed the Powers Regulator Co. in Chicago, IL, to experiment and develop thermostatic controls.
 The very first Powers thermostats were made of solid brass and measured about 15-in in diameter.
 Powers heating systems were used in renowned buildings, like the Chrysler and Empire State buildings.